Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Since 2014, Ghana has limited the quantity of import permits issued for poultry and poultry products, although the current government no longer enforces a domestic purchase requirement as a condition for import.
-In 2018, the State Minister of Agriculture halted the issuance and renewal of poultry import permits for local traders in an effort to improve competitiveness and productivity in the domestic sector.
-The Ghanaian government claims that traders import three to four times Ghana’s annual consumption demand but has not provided supporting data.
 Ghana has banned the importation of tilapia since 2014 in order to protect local fishermen.
-Ghana requires certificates for imports of food, cosmetics, pharmaceuticals and agricultural goods.
+Ghana requires certificates for imports of food, cosmetics, pharmaceuticals, and agricultural goods.

 Customs Barriers and Trade Facilitation

-Ghanaian customs practices and port infrastructure continue to present major obstacles to trade.
+Ghanaian customs practices and port infrastructure continue to present obstacles to trade.
 Officials have introduced risk-management approaches, such as the Pre-Arrival Assessment Reporting System.
-However, the majority of imports are still subject to inspection on arrival, causing delays and increased costs.
+However, approximately 60% of imports are still subject to inspection on arrival by the Customs Division of the Ghana Revenue Service, causing delays and increased costs.
 Importers report erratic application of customs and other import regulations, lengthy clearance procedures, and corruption.
 The resulting delays can contribute to product deterioration and result in significant losses for importers of perishable goods.
 Additionally, Ghana’s ports suffer from congested roads and lack a functioning rail system to transport freight, creating long waits for ships to berth at cargo terminals and for containers to be transported out of the ports.
 Ghana Ports and Harbor Authority (GPHA) is working to modernize both the Ports of Tema and Takoradi.
 Ghana has launched several initiatives over the past couple of years to support online information and processing of trade transactions, including the development of a National Single Window.

 Ghana issues its own standards for most products under the auspices of the Ghana Standards Authority (GSA).
 The GSA has 2,485 national standards on, inter alia, building materials, food and agricultural products, household products, electrical goods, and pharmaceuticals.
 The Ghanaian Food and Drugs Authority is responsible for enforcing standards for food, drugs, cosmetics, and health items.
 Some imports are classified as “high risk goods” (HRG) that must be inspected by GSA officials at the port to ensure they meet Ghanaian standards.
 The GSA classifies these HRGs into 20 broad groups, including food products, electrical appliances, and used goods.
 U.S. stakeholders have found this classification system vague and confusing.
 For example, the category of “alcoholic and nonalcoholic products” could include anything from beverages to pharmaceuticals to industrial products.
 According to GSA officials, these imports are classified as high risk because they pose “potential hazards,” although that phrase remains undefined in law or regulation.